-Our Residential Programs ensure safe and secure housing and comprehensive services for the 58 survivors who live in our two residences.
-Staff include residential advocates, therapeutic after-school teachers, facilitates managers, and program director Ashley Shoares.
+Our Transitional Living Programs ensure safe and secure housing and comprehensive services for the adult and child survivors living in our two residences.
+Staff include residential advocates, a housing specialist, facilities managers, and program director Nikia Bodden.

 Steps to Justice provides free legal services to survivors of domestic violence, regardless of the complexity of their needs.
 When we are not able to provide specific services in-house, we collaborate closely with a strong network of legal service agencies and private pro-bono attorneys.
-Our staff include full-time attorneys as well as volunteer pro-bono attorneys, led by program director Susan Ross.
+Our staff include full-time attorneys as well as volunteer pro-bono attorneys, led by program director Amy Hamill.

 With 25 years of experience as a lawyer, counselor, and advocate, Susan Ross, Esq. brings a wealth of leadership experience to our dynamic team.
 After a clerkship with the US District Court, Sue served in the Middlesex District Attorney’s domestic violence unit, seeing first-hand the limits of the legal system alone to solve the complex problems interfering with victims’ long-term safety and stability.
 As a staff attorney and Director of Steps to Justice, Sue developed a legal services program integrated with wrap-around supportive services to improve outcomes.
 In 2021 Sue was appointed Interim Executive Director and then ED in 2022.